 Hello and Welcome!
-I’m Nicki Sizemore, a trained chef, cookbook author and recipe developer.
+I'm Nicki Sizemore, a trained chef, cookbook author, educator and the publisher of the Mind, Body, Spirit, FOOD newsletter and podcast.
 My mission is to help busy families get fresh, wholesome and downright delicious food on the table any night of the week.
 All of my recipes are naturally gluten-free.

 As a mom, I know first-hand the challenges of feeding our families (and picky kids)!
 I hope to help alleviate some of that pressure, offering vibrant, flavor-packed and adaptable recipes that will appeal to all eaters at the table.